Pretty Good Measurement for Radiomics: A Quantum-Inspired Multi-Class Classifier for Lung Cancer Subtyping and Prostate Cancer Risk Stratification: Introduction

 Against this background lie the first attempts to apply the quantum-inspired classifier to practical cases.
 On the one hand, the approach has been explored on clinical data in a pulmonary context, for instance for classification tasks related to survival stratification in patients with idiopathic pulmonary fibrosis, where discrimination among classes assumes a directly interpretive relevance.
 On the other hand, image analysis has been considered in laboratory procedures---for example in supporting the evaluation of clonogenic assays---where the crucial task is a binary discrimination (colony vs.\ background) that affects the final quantification \cite{Sergioli2021}.

 The experiments discussed so far had an intrinsically binary setting, because they were based on a quantum-inspired classifier derived directly from the Helstrom measurement, which arises as the optimal (minimum-error) solution to the problem of discriminating between two states: in machine learning terms, this translates into a natural device for two-class classification.
+More explicitly, given a binary ensemble $\{(p_1,\rho_1),(p_2,\rho_2)\}$, the Helstrom measurement is the POVM that minimizes the average probability of misclassification.
+It is obtained from the spectral decomposition of the Helstrom operator $\Delta := p_1\rho_1 - p_2\rho_2$: one assigns the first class on the positive eigenspace of $\Delta$ and the second class on its negative eigenspace (with a conventional treatment of any zero eigenspace).
+In this sense, the Helstrom construction provides a mathematically natural and decision-theoretically optimal rule for two-class discrimination.
+At the same time, precisely because this construction is intrinsically binary, its extension to problems with more than two labels is not immediate and typically requires decomposition strategies; this is one of the motivations for moving to the PGM framework in the genuinely multi-class setting.
 In the presence of more classes, such an approach therefore tends to require decomposition strategies (e.g., one-vs-one or one-vs-rest), with a consequent multiplication of comparisons and required resources.

 More recently, however, a quantum-inspired classifier natively $n$-ary has been proposed, which addresses multi-class classification directly, without reducing it to a collection of binary problems \cite{giuntini2023quantum, Giuntini_2023}.
-The guiding idea remains that of quantum state discrimination, but the extension to the general case is obtained by adopting the \emph{Pretty Good Measurement} (PGM), i.e., a systematic procedure to construct a measurement (POVM) capable of discriminating an arbitrary set of states with a good probability of success.
+The guiding idea remains that of quantum state discrimination, but the extension to the general case is obtained by adopting the \emph{Pretty Good Measurement} (PGM), i.e., a systematic procedure to construct a measurement (POVM) for discriminating an arbitrary finite set of states whose average success probability is provably close to optimal; more precisely, if $P_{\mathrm{opt}}$ denotes the optimal average success probability for the same ensemble, and $P_{\mathrm{PGM}}$ denotes the average success probability achieved by the PGM for that ensemble, then the PGM satisfies $P_{\mathrm{PGM}} \geq P_{\mathrm{opt}}^{2}$.
 This shift is conceptually relevant: on the one hand, it makes the treatment of datasets with multiple labels ``natural''; on the other hand, precisely because the method is formulated in the language of quantum measurement theory, it also suggests possible implementations on quantum hardware (at least in principle), in addition to immediate execution on conventional computers in a quantum-inspired form.

 In an applicative perspective, this opens in a particularly direct way to the possibility of addressing multi-class biomedical problems, where classification rarely reduces to a simple ``yes/no'' and where, instead, it is often crucial to distinguish among multiple conditions, phenotypes, or levels of severity within the same clinical or experimental framework.